Here's a look at work underway in the Lower Mainland Flood Management Strategy.

 The floodplain model is based on a new digital elevation model that encompasses both the river channel and the floodplain.

 The new modelling work provides a better understanding of how water moves down the river and across the floodplain under various flow scenarios.
 The model can also be used to analyze the effects of dike breaches; to create flood hazard maps that show the extent, depth and velocity of floodwaters; and to evaluate the effectiveness of proposed flood mitigation options.

 Maps of a number of Lower Fraser flood scenarios (present day, 2050 and 2100) have been produced in the modelling project: see Lower Mainland Flood Maps.

 Photo: 2017 bathymetric survey of the Lower Fraser

 In 2017, Northwest Hydraulic Consultants was retained to:

 The bathymetric survey measured the underwater depths of the river.
 It was conducted by boat using single (sonar) beam hydrographic equipment and software.
 The final elevation data from the survey was combined with data collected by Public Works & Government Services Canada in 2015, LiDAR topographic data commissioned by the Province of BC and other data.

 A digital elevation model (DEM) has been derived using these datasets.
-The DEM provides a critical input for the development of the new Lower Fraser Floodplain Model.
+The DEM provided a critical input for the development of the Lower Fraser Floodplain Model.